tjhickey724/discrete_math/notes/propositional_calculus/TranslateAndInfer.md

 among other things, and which runs on a system which could have a high load or a low load.

 ```
-P1: If the load is high then at least one of the functions throws an error
+Premise1: If the load is high then at least one of the functions throws an error
-P2: The program keeps running (i.e. doesn't crash) only if both functions work correctly (i.e. neither function throws an error)
+Premise2: The program keeps running (i.e. doesn't crash) only if both functions work correctly (i.e. neither function throws an error)
 .............
-C: If the load is high then the program crashes.
+Conclusion: If the load is high then the program crashes.
 ```
 The first step is to identify the primitive propositions.
 We have already seen this problem in the homework, so we can use those propositions: